The ability to implement tow company marketing that gets results is not something every tow company owner understands.

 How This Applies To Tow Company Marketing

 The same holds true with tow company marketing.
-If, instead of doing it the right way, you use a shotgun approach to marketing, which basically means trying various and numerous marketing channels for a short time and not learning anything about them, you’ll waste your money and be disappointed in the end.
+If instead of doing it the right way, you use the shotgun approach to marketing, which means trying various and numerous marketing channels for a short time and not learning anything about them, you’ll waste your money and be disappointed in the end.
+For example, if you’ve tried pay-per-click but you don’t have a sure-fire approach to how to know if your Google ads are working then you’re most likely wasting money.

 Here’s The Biggest Problem With that Approach